-dla-nd is a Unix-based, ANSI C, arbitrary-dimensional, stand-alone, off-lattice diffusion-limited aggregation simulator.
+dla-nd is an open-source, ANSI C, arbitrary-dimensional, stand-alone, off-lattice diffusion-limited aggregation simulator.
 It uses a 2^D-tree system for hierarchical space subdivision and can take into account a number of extra model parameters including stickiness and bulk motion.
 It correctly recreates the theoretical mass dimensions of DLA clusters in 2 and 3 dimensions (1.715 and 2.5, respectively).
 It is a rewrite of dla3d, a code which was spontaneusly written in December of 2003.

 dla-nd supports the following features

 - Automatic, persistent, adaptive 2^D-tree space subdivision

 - Statistically-correct particle motion bias (bulk motion) numerically solves quartic equation each step

 - Stubbornness (Nittman and Stanley's artificial surface tension model)

 - Raw, Radiance, and generic OBJ output for particle positions and connectivities

 - PNG and ASCII PGM output for particle locations and density field

 - Restart from an old simulation, or merge multiple simulations using raw .part files